The countries with the best (and worst) state retirement incomes

 How much the State Pension pays in 2024

-However, as the Money Mail’s research points out, its yearly increases are more generous than some other countries, thanks to the government’s ‘triple lock’ on pensions.
+However, its yearly increases are more generous than some other countries, thanks to the Government’s ‘triple lock’ on pensions.

 This guarantees that payments will grow in line with inflation, average earnings or by 2.5%, whichever is greater.

-And despite having the lowest pension payout, retirees in the UK will only need to contribute into the system for 35 years to receive a pension (which is the joint shortest period on the list).
+And despite the lower pension payout compared to some European countries, retirees in the UK only need to contribute to the system for 35 years to receive a full State Pension.

 On top of this, pensioners on a low income can apply for Pension Credit, which is a means-tested benefit for those on a low income.